BAllanach/softsusy/src/supermodel/tsil/README.txt

    ...
    tyzv = TSIL_GetFunction (&foo, "Tyzv");

+   Note that function identifier strings that are permutations of the ones shown are also allowed, if they match the symmetries of the basis functions.
+For example, the U functions are symmetric under interchange of their last two arguments: U(z,x,y,v) = U(z,x,v,y).
+   This function can be accessed using the ideintifier string "Uzxvy" in addition to "Uzxyv".
+Likewise, any of the strings "Suxv", "Sxuv", "Suvx", "Svux", "Sxvu", or "Svxu" will return the function S(u,x,v) (symmetric under interchange of any of its arguments), etc.

-   Note that where there is only a single function of a given type available, only the first character in the specification string is relevant.
+   Note also that where there is only a single function of a given type available, only the first character in the specification string is relevant.
 For example, for STU evaluation the single U-type function Uxzuv can be extracted using "Uxzuv" or "U".

+   A fatal error results if an invalid function identifier is specified, or if an attempt is made to extract a function from an unevaluted TSIL_DATA struct.

 ---------------------------------------------------------------------